oeo/prompts/readme.md

 ## configuration (.env file)

-`ward` instances are configured using environment variables in your `.env` file:
+`ward` instances are configured using environment variables or in your local `.env` file:

 ### gpg
 - `WARD_GPG_KEY` (optional) - specific GPG key to use for encryption/decryption